torvalds/linux/Documentation/teaching/labs/deferred_work.rst

 function will no longer be loaded into the kernel and a kernel oops will be generated.

-The usual sequence used to initialize and schedule a one second timeout is:
+The usual sequence used to initialize and schedule a one-second timeout is:

 .. code-block:: c